 The district has been the governing authority over wastewater management in the western part of the unincorporated areas of Washington County since 2009 when the Washington County Commission passed a resolution for this purpose.
 The area west of Interstate 15 and Kolob are managed by the district; east of Interstate 15 and New Harmony are managed by the Ash Creek Special Service District.

-The district is currently expanding the Dammeron Valley wastewater system to meet federal and state guidelines, protect groundwater supplies and allow for additional growth.
-Inforamtion on the expansion is available here.
+In 2017, the district completed an expansion of the Dammeron Valley wastewater system to meet federal and state guidelines, protect groundwater supplies and allow for additional growth.
+Information on the expansion is available here.

 Most septic systems do not remove all pollutants so regulations are established to limit the number of systems in a given area.
 Studies have been performed to determine septic densities per acre here in Washington County.

 The septic density standards establish the number of septic tanks that can be installed, while still minimizing contamination of groundwater resources.
 The studies took into account the subdivisions already in place and recommended limitations in each area.

 These studies have been posted below for your convenience.

 For the following areas: Pine Valley, Brookside, Veyo, Gunlock, Ivins, Santa Clara, Washington, Dammeron Valley, Diamond Valley, Winchester Hills, New Harmony, Anderson Junction, Hurricane, LaVerkin, Leeds, Pintura, Sky Ranch/Bench Lake area, Toquerville and Apple Valley